farhad-dalirani/ROS-1-Warm-Up/README.md

 `rosservice list`: List all existing topics on graph.<br />
 `rosservice call /sevice-name msg`: request from a service in terminal.<br />
 `rosservice args /sevice-name`: print message's arguments of a service.<br />
+`rosmsg list | grep message_package_name`: See our created message data type.
+It should be enter in catkin workstation<br />

 ## ROS Python:
 Import ros package in Python: